iugabogdan98/veirdion-task/README.md

 I want to hit the landing page and the contact page with them, maximizing the chances of getting the data.

-- Phone number: I will use a simple regex that matches the most common phone number formats : up to 13 digits, ( 1 special chars, 2 for country code , 10 for the number ) with optional spaces, dashes, brackets and the country code.
+- Phone number: I will use a simple regex that matches the most common phone number formats : up to 13 digits, ( 1 special chars, with variations of groups between 2 and 4 chars) with optional spaces, dashes, brackets and the country code.

 ![](assets/Step1_get_Contact_Page.png)